PoisotLab/ms_metaweb_perspectives/README.md

 interactions can exist.
-In this context, a probabilistic metaweb represents an aggregation of informative priors on the biological feasibility of interactions, which is usually hard to obtain yet has possibly the most potential to boost our predictive ability [@Bartomeus2013Understanding; @Bartomeus2016Common].
+In this context, a probabilistic metaweb represents an aggregation of informative priors on the biological feasibility of interactions, which is usually hard to obtain yet has possibly the most potential to boost our predictive ability of local networks [@Bartomeus2013Understanding;
+@Bartomeus2016Common].
 This would represent a departure from simple rules expressed at the network scale [*e.g.* @Williams2000Simple] to a view of network prediction based on learning the rules that underpin interactions *and* their variability [@Gupta2022Simultaneously].

 ![The embedding process (**A**) can help to identify links (interactions) that may have been missed within the original community (represented by the orange